gugcz/web-cloud-functions/README.md

 ```

 ## Configuration:
-In directory `functions` create file `config.js` and put this line for posting to slack:
+In directory `functions` create file `config.js` and put this line for posting to slack with URL from GUG.cz Slack Dev Tools (please do not commit this file):

 ```
 exports.slackPostingUrl = 'https://hooks.slack.com/services/.../.../...';